Powerful explosion at Kabul mosque kills at least 10 people

 IS has stepped up its attacks across Afghanistan to become the primary enemy of the Taliban since their takeover of the country last August.

+Kabul’s Italian-run EMERGENCY hospital, which treats only the war-wounded, tweeted that its staff reported the facility has admitted at least “20 wounded people” following the explosion.

+Last week, 33 Shiite worshippers died in the northern city of Mazar-e-Sharif, when a bomb struck their mosque and an adjacent religious school.
+IS has claimed responsibility for that attack.

-Associated Press writers Mohammad Shaoib Amin in Kabul, Afghanistan, and Rahim Faiez in Islamabad contributed to this report.
+Associated Press writers Mohammad Shoaib Amin in Kabul, Afghanistan, and Rahim Faiez in Islamabad contributed to this report.